emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

         nmcli device wifi connect <ssid_name> password <password>
         ```

-- **Connect your Jetson Nano to an SSH client**: The USB Device Mode terminal is limited because it does not support copy/paste.
+- **An SSH client to connect your Jetson Nano**: The USB Device Mode terminal is limited because it does not support copy/paste.
 So to make it easier to go through the steps of this sample, open an SSH connection with your favorite SSH Client.

     1. Find your IP address using the USB Device Mode terminal